-DOSE .-- Six drops or eight globules three or four times a day.
+Dose.-Six drops or eight globules three or four times a day.

-Dulcamara, especially in summer, if it has been brought on by taking cold after getting wet, and the evacuations are watery, accompanied with colic.
+Dulcamara, especially in summer, if it has been brought an by taking cold after getting wet, and the evacuations rewatery, accompanied with colic.

-DOSE.--The same as directed for Pulsatilla.
+Dose.-The same as directed for Pulsatilla.

 China, if the diarrhœa is of an intermittent character.
 Dose.-The same as the preceding remedy.